Plan your network infrastructure

 Certificates and 802.1X

 Your organization may use digital certificates to secure its network and communications.
-With support for 802.1X, insure the RADIUS server is configured to allow at least one authentication protocol supported by Apple devices in use on the network.
+With support for 802.1X, make sure the RADIUS server is configured to allow at least one authentication protocol supported by Apple devices in use on the network.

 How Apple devices work with Apple Push Notification service (APNs)

-For more information, see the Apple Support articles Unable to use Apple Push Notification service (APNs) and Use Apple products on enterprise networks.
+For more information, see Configure devices to work with APNs in Apple Platform Deployment and the Apple Support articles Unable to use Apple Push Notification service (APNs) and Use Apple products on enterprise networks.